What is Harmonics?

 = Magnitude of Fundamental current/n

-From above it is lucidly clear that the combined harmonics current due to the 5th & 7thorder harmonics is 34.28 amperes which account for about 34 % of the total harmonics current.
-The harmonics current is basically a reactive current drawn from the system, and because of increased reactive current due to harmonics, the apparent current (VA) demanded from the supply source increases.
+From above, it is lucidly clear that the combined harmonics current due to the 5th & 7th order harmonics is 34.28 amperes, which accounts for about 34 % of the total harmonics current.
+The harmonics current is basically a reactive current drawn from the system.
+Because of increased reactive current due to harmonics, the apparent current (VA) demanded from the supply source increases.

-In addition to increased apparent power, a lot more problems like power loss, the temperature rise of the electrical equipment, nuisance tripping of the electronic equipment creep into the electrical network.
+In addition to increased apparent power, many more problems, such as power loss, temperature rise of electrical equipment, and nuisance tripping of electronic equipment, creep into the electrical network.

 Order of Harmonics

-If the drives are selected for higher power rating motors, they must have 12 pulse system configurations.
-For example, if the motor rating is 350 KW, 625 Amp, 440 Volt, and if it is run on the inverter with 6 pulse system configuration, then the 5th & 7th order harmonics current will be 125 amperes & 90 amperes respectively.
+If the drives are selected for higher power rating motors, they must have 12-pulse system configurations.
+For example, if the motor rating is 350 KW, 625 Amp, 440 Volt, and if it is run on the inverter with a 6-pulse system configuration, then the 5th & 7th order harmonics current will be 125 amperes & 90 amperes respectively.

-If the motor is run on the inverter of the 12 pulse system configuration, the 5th & 7th order harmonics current will get completely eliminated.
+If the motor is run on the inverter of the 12-pulse system configuration, the 5th & 7th-order harmonics current will be completely eliminated.

 The order of harmonics generated in the system can be expressed with the following formula.